 Paxton & Whitfield Ltd, 93 Jermyn Street, London SW1Y 6JE

 These summary details have been prepared for information purposes only.
 While we have taken care in preparing this summary and believe it is accurate, it is not a substitute for reading the product packaging and label prior to use.
 Paxton & Whitfield is unable to accept liability for any incorrect information.
 If you require specific advice, please contact our mail order team on 01451 823460 or email firstname.lastname@example.org.

 Buttery British Kirkham's Lancashire Cheese

-Our Lancashire is made by Graham Kirkham son of the original 'Mrs Kirkham', in the "black land of Fylde" north of Preston in Lancashire where the pasture land is near the Irish sea and the tasty quality of the milk and its cheese is said to be due to the wind driven sea salt which impregnates the pastures.
+Our Lancashire is made by Graham Kirkham - son of the original 'Mrs Kirkham', in the "black land of Fylde" north of Preston in Lancashire.
+The pasture land is near the Irish sea and the tasty quality of the milk and resulting cheese is said to be due to the wind-driven sea salt which impregnates the pastures.